Mangkunegara II: Destabilization of the Sultan's Palace

 At the time, Raffles ruled Java and replaced Janssens, Sultanate Yogyakarta threatened dibubarkan.
 Campur Mangkunegaran hands with Legion Mangkunegaran were successful in preventing the dissolution of the Sultanate with the completion of the founding of the Duchy Paku Alaman.
 Solution founding of the Duchy of Yogyakarta is compromised to prevent the emergence of a kingdom with two rulers.

 Compromise is the perfect solution because there is no accuracy to get rid of Hamengkubuwono III and replace him with Prince Natakusuma and also there is no accuracy to maintain Hamengkubuwono III to get rid of Prince Natakusuma.
 Examples from the past who managed to defuse conflicts that go on are the division of power.
 17 March 1813, Yogyakarta, split into two powers.
 Along with the division (still, time Raffles) Mangkunegaran got an extra entry in his control area.

 Compromise Power in Yogyakarta

 The power struggle in Yogyakarta ended with Prince Natakusuma inducted as a Paku Alam, who was attended by Mangkunegara II in the inaugural event but this is just the beginning of the role of Paku Alaman in the present conflict in Yogyakarta.
 Purna already sharing Mataram into two palaces and two Duchys.

+Personal life

+He wed Raden Ajeng Têmu, a daughter of Kanjeng Raden Adipati Sindureja, the patih dalem of Surakarta by his primary consort.
+Her mother was a daughter of Kanjeng Pangeran Arya Tirtakusuma, son of Kanjeng Gusti Pangeran Arya Mangkunegara of Kartasura by his Madura wife, Raden Ayu Ragaasmara.
+They had two daughters.
+The elder was Raden Ajeng Sayati, wife of Kanjeng Pangeran Harya Natakusuma and mother of Mangkunegara III.
+The younger was Raden Ajeng Sekeli, wife of Kanjeng Pangeran Harya Hadiwijaya and mother of Mangkunegara IV.